heyjochen/notes/src/site/notes/3_Permanent Notes/for...in.md

 ```

 ## Gotcha
 Even though the `for...in` works to loop over an array we should use a traditional for-loop, a forEach() or `for...of`.
-As Arrays are just objects in Javascript it would also loop over properties inherited from the prototype chain.
+As Arrays are just objects in JavaScript it would also loop over properties inherited from the prototype chain.
 It is also less performant.

 ---
 ## References